-The dispute arose in January 2009 when the allocation of OPL 321 and OPL 323 to KNOC was voided by the government.
-KNOC responded with a lawsuit for a Judiciary Review and, in August 2009, the Federal High Court gave judgment in KNOC's favour.
-Subsequent appeals by the government and Owel were held pending during 2010 and 2011 while a resolution was sought.
+After a period of great uncertainty during 2008, the allocation of OPL 321 and OPL 323 to KNOC was voided by the government in January 2009.
+KNOC responded with a lawsuit for a Judiciary Review and, in August 2009, the Federal High Court gave judgment largely in KNOC's favour.
+Subsequent appeals by the government and Owel Petroleum Services Nigeria Limited ('Owel'), our partners in the ONGC bidding group, were held pending during 2010 and 2011 while a resolution was sought.

 In 2012, Owel returned to the courts and, in April, the Court of Appeal gave judgment.
 It ruled that the High Court had no jurisdiction to entertain KNOC's original action for a Judiciary Review because, in ordering the voiding of the award of the blocks to KNOC, the President of Nigeria was acting in an executive capacity not a judicial one.
 The Court of Appeal therefore set aside the High Court judgment of August 2009 and struck out the KNOC petition for a Judiciary Review.
-Nevertheless, the case went to the Supreme Court because Owel petitioned for the status of the Production Sharing Contract (PSC) to be clarified.
+Nevertheless, the case went to the Supreme Court because Owel petitioned for the status of the Production Sharing Contract ('PSC') to be clarified.

-During 2013, KNOC engaged Covington & Burling to help them reach a settlement with Owel, Equator, NJ Exploration Limited (NJ), Tulip Energy Resources Nigeria Limited (Tulip) and, ultimately, the Federal Government.
-In the second half of 2013, a number of meetings among KNOC, Owel (also representing ONGC) and Equator saw steady progress on new participating interest splits and the treatment of back costs.
+During 2013, KNOC engaged Covington & Burling to help them reach a settlement with Owel, Equator, NJ Exploration Limited ('NJ'), Tulip Energy Resources Nigeria Limited ('Tulip') and, ultimately, the Federal Government.
 ONGC and NJ joined the settlement negotiations in February 2014.
-The parties shared and agreed on technical studies, negotiated the split of participating interest and treatment of past expenditure and prepared for discussions with the government.
-The parties came close to agreement on most of the issues.
+The parties shared technical studies, negotiated the split of participating interest and the treatment of past expenditure and prepared for discussions with the government.
 However, by October 2014, ONGC, having made a valuable contribution to the settlement discussions, dropped out of the process.
 Also, new management in KNOC ordered a review of all of its corporation's activities.
-As a result, settlement discussions on OPL 321 and OPL 323 became suspended over the winter.
+As a result, the settlement discussions became suspended.

 After the inauguration of President Buhari, Equator re-opened discussions with each of the remaining parties, including a visit to Seoul in July 2015.
-The parties are currently attempting to finalise the terms of a settlement agreement to take to the Supreme Court and the new government.
-At the same time, Owel has served a petition in the Supreme Court to unify the various petitions that have been lodged there.
+At the same time, Owel served a petition in the Supreme Court to unify the various petitions that have been lodged there.
+Little could be achieved in the remainder of 2015 and the whole of 2016.